steveworley/lagoon-php-sdk/docs/operations/notification.md

 ---
-currentMenu: operationsProject
+currentMenu: operationsNotification
 ---

-# Project Operations
+# Notification Operations

 The SDK supprots mutating notifications that are available in your Lagoon instance.